 This means that if you are a victim of abuse in Victoria seeking to sue organisations that employed the abusers, you no longer need to prove that the organisation failed to take any precautions in preventing the abuse.
 Rather, the burden is now on the accused organisation to prove measures were taken to prevent it.

-In effect, this law greatly contributes to levelling the legal playing field that ordinarily saw individual victims heavily disadvantaged against larger, more powerful organisations.
+In effect, this law greatly contributes to levelling the legal playing field.
+That playing field ordinarily saw individual victims heavily disadvantaged against larger, more powerful organisations.

 It has also become painfully apparent that many institutions sought to protect their own reputation or that of their membership.
 They did this by concealing the abuser’s behaviour and protecting the abuser whilst simultaneously alienating and ostracising the abused.
 This loaded the pain and suffering of those survivors of abuse.

 It has been notoriously difficult for victims to prove that institutions have broken the duty of care they owed them, if those institutions accept that they owed a duty in the first place.
 This has lead to many victims settling their proceedings with inadequate and meagre settlements.
 For the community and particularly for the victims and their families, this new law helps to remedy this clearly unjust state of affairs.

 In the future, we hope that other States and Territories also take note of the lessons from the these Royal Commissions and the example that Victoria has set with its new legislation.